Chico Ramos

-Francisco 'Chico' Augusto Neto Ramos (born 10 April 1995) is a Portuguese professional footballer who plays for Radomiak Radom as a midfielder.
+Francisco 'Chico' Augusto Neto Ramos (born 10 April 1995) is a Portuguese professional footballer who plays as a midfielder for Liga Portugal 2 club Paços de Ferreira.

 Club career

 Porto

-Born in Póvoa de Varzim, Ramos joined FC Porto's youth system at the age of 13, from local Varzim SC.
+Born in Póvoa de Varzim, Ramos joined FC Porto's youth system at the age of 13, from local club Varzim SC.
 He made his senior debut with the former's B team, going on to spend several seasons with them in the Segunda Liga.

 Ramos' maiden appearance with the main squad took place on 20 January 2016, in a 1–0 away loss against F.C.
 Famalicão in the group stage of the Taça da Liga.
-His first game in the Primeira Liga occurred on 12 March, as he came as an 88th-minute substitute for Vincent Aboubakar in a 3–2 home win over C.F.
+His first game in the Primeira Liga occurred on 12 March, as he came as an 88th-minute substitute for Vincent Aboubakar in the 3–2 home win over C.F.
 União.

 Ramos was supposed to join G.D.
 Chaves on loan for the 2016–17 campaign.
 Following a left-foot injury contracted during the Summer Olympics, however, the move was aborted.

-V. Guimarães
+Vitória Guimarães

-On 30 June 2017, Ramos signed a contract with fellow league club Vitória de Guimarães.
+On 30 June 2017, Ramos signed a contract with Vitória de Guimarães.
 He spent the better part of the following two seasons on loan to C.D.
 Santa Clara, also of the Portuguese top division.

 Nacional

-On 28 September 2020, Ramos signed a three-year deal with C.D.
-Nacional.
+On 28 September 2020, Ramos joined C.D.
+Nacional on a three-year deal.
 The following 30 January, he scored his first top-flight goal to decide a 2–1 home victory over F.C.
 Famalicão; the season ended in relegation.

 Radomiak

-On 12 January 2023, Ramos joined Polish Ekstraklasa side Radomiak Radom on a two-and-a-half-year contract.
+On 12 January 2023, Ramos agreed to a two-and-a-half-year contract with Radomiak Radom in the Polish Ekstraklasa.
+On 15 April, during an away match against KS Cracovia, he suffered a right leg fracture after an unsuccessful challenge on Takuto Oshima.

+Later career

+Ramos returned to Portugal for the 2025–26 season, with the 30-year-old signing a three-year deal with second-tier side F.C.
+Paços de Ferreira.

 International career

 Ramos represented Portugal at the 2015 FIFA U-20 World Cup.
-He played all the matches save one in New Zealand, helping his country reach the quarter-finals.
+He played all the matches save one in New Zealand, helping his country to reach the quarter-finals.

 Ramos won his first cap for the under-21 side on 12 November 2015, featuring the second 45 minutes of the 4–0 victory against Albania in Arouca for the 2017 UEFA European Under-21 Championship qualifiers.